XML RSS

 It’s not surprising, therefore, that this method of printing and delivering books is exactly what the New York publishers, major booksellers such as Barnes & Noble and book reviewers such as Publishers’ Weekly and Kirkus Review have scorned until now as an “inferior way of publishing books that delivers an inferior product”!

-Birnam Woods has arrived at Dunsinane Hill
+Birnam Woods Has Come To Dunsinane Hill

-Online self publishing is re-forming the traditional book publishing industry.
-Until now, mainstream media has refused to review books that are not placed in brick & mortar bookstores & brick and mortar bookstores have refused to give shelf space to print on demand books.
+Until now, mainstream media has refused to review books that can not be found in brick & mortar bookstores - and brick & mortar bookstores have refused to give shelf space to print on demand books.

 It should be apparent where all of this is heading: “no returns” and “no advance against royalties” is a vote of little or no confidence in the hard copy book industry, which, thanks to the Amazon Kindle and Sony Reader, is rapidly going digital.

-Home | About Us | America Speaks Out | Authors' Links | Contact Us
+| About Us | America Speaks Out | Contact Us

 Dandelion Ebooks | Non Fiction Books | Our Logo | Fiction Books